Chummy1984/technical-writing-portfolio/api-docs/worldbank_api.md

 This version adds the `format=json` parameter to the request.

+### 6.4 Typical integration workflow

+In a typical application, the World Bank API is not used in isolation, but as part of a small data pipeline.
+A common workflow looks like this:

+#### 1. Fetch data
+Send a GET request with the desired country, indicator, date range, and per_page parameters.

+#### 2. Parse the response
+Convert the JSON response into native data structures (e.g. lists or dictionaries in Python, objects in JavaScript).

+#### 3. Filter by year
+Select only the records for the years that are relevant for the analysis or visualisation.

+#### 4. Handle missing values
+Check for null values (JSON) / xsi:nil="true" (XML) and decide how to treat them (e.g. ignore, mark as „no data yet“, or interpolate).

+#### 5. Pass processed data to the next layer
+Use the cleaned time series as input for charts, dashboards, reports, or further statistical analysis.

+This pattern is reusable across countries and indicators: only the country and indicator codes change, while the overall workflow remains the same.

 ## **7. Response Interpretation and Documentation**

 ### 7.1 XML Response (default)